oc-rs/understandingreligion/understandingreligion/content/p/lived-religion.md

 ---
-Title: "Lived Religion"
+Title: Lived Religion
-Abstract: ""
+Abstract: No one can point to ‘religion’ as a real thing.
+Instead, scholars argue, we should talk about people religioning, doing religion, behaving religiously.
 Author: Luke Burns

-Categories: ['Perspectives']
+Categories:
+- Perspectives
 Tags: []
 PublishDate: 2020-02-07
 LastModifiedDate: 2020-11-10